oyin-bo/akpa/README.md

 ![md(`](akpa-icon-128.png)

-# &#128092; AsynKronous Primitive Algebra
+# AsynKronous Primitive Algebra

-Library to handle async iterators with some of the features similar to RX.js.
+&#128092;Akpa is a library to handle async iterators with some of the similar to RX.js:
+  * streamBuffer
+  * streamEvery
+  * map
+  * filter

 <!-- `)] // -->